pytorch/vision/docs/source/models_new.rst

     mask = normalized_masks[0, class_to_idx["dog"]]
     to_pil_image(mask).show()

+The classes that the pre-trained model outputs are the following can be found on `weights.meta["categories"]`.
+The output format of the models is illustrated in :ref:`_semantic_seg_output`.

 Table of all available semantic segmentation weights
 ----------------------------------------------------

-All models are evaluated on COCO val2017:
+All models are evaluated a subset of COCO val2017, on the 20 categories that are present in the Pascal VOC dataset:

 .. include:: generated/segmentation_table.rst